Dreamscent/Dreamscent.github.io/_posts/2019-09-21-Kali-Linux-QoL.md

  - Kali
 ---

 This post will be updated once in a blue moon.
-Just wanted to share some of my stuff which I use as I think it's good to automate certain processes when hacking boxes.
-Life's too short to be repeating stuff all the time.
+Just wanted to share some of my stuff which I use as I think it's good to automate certain repeated processes when hacking boxes.
+Life's too short to be wasting time on such things.

 ## PHP Reverse Shell Generator